Minimally Invasive Mitral Valve Repair

 Mitral Valve Repair Surgery — Surgical Techniques

 Cleveland Clinic surgeons have been instrumental in the development and application of modern mitral valve repair techniques.
-Problems with the posterior leaflet are generally corrected by a small resection of the abnormal portion of the valve.
+Problems with the posterior leaflet are generally corrected by a small series of chords or a small resection of the abnormal portion of the valve.
 Anterior leaflet dysfunction is managed by creation of new chords or chordal transfer.
 Anterior leaflet repair techniques are technically challenging, requiring a skilled and experienced surgical team to achieve the best result.
 All repairs include an annuloplasty, which is a complete or partial ring placed around the circumference (rim) of the valve.

 Mitral Valve Posterior Leaflet Prolapse — Valve Repair Surgery